stackbit-projects/neat-rabbit-014d0/src/pages/projects.md

         align: left
         image_position: left
         image: images/compute_in_memory.png
-      - title: Scalable Systems - Event-Based Vision Sensors
+      - title: Retinomorphic Vision Sensors
         content: >
           Retinomorphic cameras preprocess their photodetectors’ signals to produce spatiotemporally sparse “spikes”.
 Event-based—as opposed to frame-based—readout translates this lower data-rate into a higher (equivalent) frame-rate and a shorter latency.
-In the row-column architecture event-based vision sensors currently use, however, latency and jitter (its standard deviation) increase nearly a thousandfold when spike rate exceeds row-readout rate (approx. 6M eps).
+In the row-column architecture that event-based vision sensors currently use, however, latency and jitter (its standard deviation) increase nearly a thousandfold when spike rate exceeds row-readout rate (approx. 6M eps).
 This shortcoming may be rectified by taking advantage of two-chip stacking in state-of-the-are CMOS image sensor fabrication
-          processes: Photodetectors reside on one chip and a metal bump connects delivers each photosignal to another chip.
-That allows us to move the event-based readout’s asynchronous logic circuitry from the periphery into the array without sacrificing the fill-factor.
-This network-on-a-chip, laid out in a 2D fractal pattern (H-tree), reduces decreases latency and jitter by three to four orders-of-magnitude—they become significant only when spike rate approaches output bandwidth (approx. 1G eps).
+          processes: Photodetectors reside on one chip and a metal bump connects each photosignal to another chip.
+That allows event-based readout’s asynchronous logic circuitry to be moved from the periphery into the array without sacrificing the fill-factor.
+This network-on-a-chip, laid out in a 2D fractal pattern (H-tree), reduces latency and jitter by three to four orders-of-magnitude—they become significant only when spike rate approaches output bandwidth (approx. 1G eps).
         align: left